isaacnmm/pestpolicy-hugo2XX/content/posts/best-penetrating-concrete-sealer/index.md

 The Toughcrete sealer is a high penetrating sealer that protects both the upper and lower part of the surface, giving you a durable surface.
 The sealer has no gloss and does not darken the surface when dry.
 One gallon covers approximately 600 square ft. and can be applied using either a roller or a sprayer.

+Pros:
-Pros: - Does not darken the surface - Durable up to 10 years - Penetrates even to the lower surface - Used on both indoors and outdoors - Environmental friendly.
+- Does not darken the surface
+- Durable up to 10 years
+- Penetrates even to the lower surface
+- Used on both indoors and outdoors
+- Environmental friendly.

+Cons:
-Cons: - None found
+- None found

-> See Also: > Drywall Primer Sealer

 ##  Conclusion